balancer/balancer-sdk/balancer-js/README.md

 > Draft

-> Incentives for LPs who stake in eligible pools (based on the previous week's voting).
-This doesn't include swap fees or intrinsic yield from certain yield bearing tokens which accumulate into LP positions automatically.
+> Incentives for LPs who stake in eligible pools.

 ### Service